LinaSalinas7/AlgoritmCYK/README.md

 Instructions

-1.Clone this repository into your eclipse work-space.
+1.Clone this repository into your eclipse work-space.</b>
 2.Import this repository into your eclipse IDE.
 3.Run program from main
 4.Once it is open, the GUI will be shown with the following elements: